 How much does a Havasu Falls permit cost?

-- Weekend nights (Friday, Saturday, and Sunday)
+- $125 per person per weekend night (Friday, Saturday, and Sunday)

 When are Havasu Falls permits available?